-It is important to eat at regular intervals, ideally every 3-5 hours as this helps to keep blood sugar levels stable.
-Aim to drink 6-8 glasses of water a day to stay well hydrated and eat five servings of fruit and vegetables a day for general health.
+Eating at regular intervals, ideally every 3-5 hours, is essential to keep blood sugar levels stable.
+Aim to drink 6-8 glasses of water a day to stay well hydrated and eat five servings of fruit and vegetables daily for general health.

-Beware the hidden fat foods which are normally those tasty party foods quiche, sausages, pork pie, salami, and dips are some examples.
-Of course biscuits, cakes and desserts should also be kept to a minimum and only eaten as a special treat.
+Beware of the hidden fat foods, which are usually those tasty party foods quiche, sausages, pork pie, salami, and dips.
+Of course, biscuits, cakes and desserts should also be kept to a minimum and only eaten as a special treat.

-When you buy yoghurt, go for low 'live bio' versions.
-These help to restore the 'good' bacteria that aid digestion.
+When you buy yoghurt, go for low 'live bio' versions, which help restore the 'good' bacteria that aid digestion.

-Bread, potatoes and pasta are all carbohydrate foods that have received bad press in the past.
+Bread, potatoes and pasta are all carbohydrate foods that have received bad press.
 On their own, these foods do not make you fat.
-However, if you have a big cheese sandwich, knob of butter on your potato (or have chips), or make a rich cream sauce for the pasta you will increase the amount of fat you are eating.
+However, if you have a big cheese sandwich, a knob of butter on your potato (or chips), or create a creamy sauce for the pasta, you will increase the fat you are eating.

-Alcohol taken in moderation can be beneficial to health, but if you are watching your weight, it is relevant to know that the calories from alcohol cannot be used as fuel for exercise, nor do they provide any vitamins, minerals or fibre.
+Alcohol taken in moderation can be beneficial to health.
+Still, if you are watching your weight, it is relevant to know that the calories from alcohol cannot be used as fuel for exercise, nor do they provide vitamins, minerals or fibre.

-Dairy products are a high source of fat and cholesterol, BUT they do provide us with other beneficial nutrients.
-The best approach is to buy "low fat" versions of milk, cheese, yogurt etc. as they will provide you with all the nutrients without the fat element.
+Dairy products are a high source of fat and cholesterol, BUT they provide us with other beneficial nutrients.
+The best approach is to buy "low fat" versions of milk, cheese, yoghurt etc., as they will give you all the nutrients without the fat element.

 It is not necessary to cut meat out of your diet.
 Instead, buy the leaner cuts and trim off any fat.
-It is also recommended to eat oily fish (tuna, mackerel and herrings) at least 3 times a week as they contain the beneficial Omega 3 oil.
+Eating oily fish (tuna, mackerel and herrings) is also recommended at least three times a week as they contain the beneficial Omega 3 oil.

-Finally, whoever said "a little of what you fancy does you good" was probably right - exercise moderation in all things and you cannot go too far wrong.
-It is not what you eat between Christmas and New Year that makes the difference but rather what you eat between New Year and Christmas.
+Finally, whoever said, "a little of what you fancy does you good", was probably right - exercise moderation in all things, and you cannot go too far wrong.
+It is not what you eat between Christmas and New Year that makes the difference but what you eat between New Year and Christmas.

 Immunity for athletes